PIK-ICoNe/OpPoDyn-Website/README.md

 A very basic post can be seen under /content/en/blog/news/1st_online_workshop.md

-Entries with future dates will not appear in the page until the date is reached
+[!TIP] Entries with future dates will not appear in the page until the date is reached

 #### Releases